operator-framework/catalogd/docs/fetching-catalog-contents.md

 # `ClusterCatalog` Interface
 `catalogd` serves catalog content via a catalog-specific, versioned HTTP(S) endpoint.
 Clients access catalog information via this API endpoint and a versioned reference of the desired format.
-Current support includes only a complete catalog download, indicated by the path "v1/all", for example `https://catalogd-catalogservice.olmv1-system.svc/catalogs/operatorhubio/api/vi/all` would receive the complete FBC for the catalog `operatorhubio`.
+Current support includes only a complete catalog download, indicated by the path "v1/all", for example if `status.urls.base` is `https://catalogd-service.olmv1-system.svc/catalogs/operatorhub/api` then `https://catalogd-service.olmv1-system.svc/catalogs/operatorhubio/api/vi/all` would receive the complete FBC for the catalog `operatorhubio`.

 ## Response Format